 - The project manager usually works with team leaders of project teams to develop work packages, realistic timelines, and to ensure deliverables come in on time and budget.
 In smaller organisations, the project manager might also double as a team leader, and maybe even as a specialist team member.

-Figure 3 illustrates some of the approaches and issues that can be addressed by project managers in PRINCE2 planning.
+Figure 3 below illustrates the complexities to be addressed by project managers in PRINCE2 planning.
 Of particular importance is a business justification for the project that continues to be valid at each stage of the project, and the approach of ‘managing by exception’, which really means not micromanaging project aspects that are going to plan rather than focusing on addressing any unforeseen circumstances or project failures.

-Seven principles and themes stressed as essential for a project to deserve being labelled as a PRINCE2 project, and shown in Figure 3 above, are described in greater detail in Tables 1 and 2.
+Evidence of seven underlying principles and themes, as illustrated above, are essential in PRINCE 2 project management.
+These are described in greater detail in Tables 1 and 2 below.
 It should be noted that one of them is tailoring projects to suit specific organisational circumstances and requirements.
 That makes it as flexible a method as the project manager is creative in accommodating specific requirements.

 |TABLE 1: THE SEVEN PRINCE2 PRINCIPLES|